 - » A comparative study of the patterns of care, comorbidities and quality of Indigenous and non-Indigenous people with cancer

 A comparative study of the patterns of care, comorbidities and quality of Indigenous and non-Indigenous people with cancer

 Despite a similar incidence of cancers, Indigenous Australians have higher mortality rates and poorer survival compared to other Australians.
 The reasons for this are multi-faceted and may be due to later cancer stage at diagnosis, reduced uptake of or access to treatment, increased comorbidities, and higher rates of more aggressive cancers, however, little is known about these.

-This study is a research project being conducted by the Menzies School of Health Research.The aim of the study is to investigate the patterns of care, quality of life, and comorbidities in Indigenous people with cancers and compare them with non-Indigenous cancer patients, and against clinical guidelines.
+This study was a research project being conducted by the Menzies School of Health Research.The aim of the study was to investigate the patterns of care, quality of life, and comorbidities in Indigenous people with cancers and compare them with non-Indigenous cancer patients, and against clinical guidelines.